 At Glover Nursery we are dedicated to helping you achieve your garden goals.
 We love to answer your questions and set you up for success with the best plants and garden supplies.
 Recently, we’ve received a few questions from you all about raised garden beds: what are they, how do I make one, what are the benefits, and how can I make sure it's successful?
 We want to answer all of your raised bed questions right now!

 Raised bed gardening is a type of gardening in which the soil is lifted above ground level and enclosed.
-The structures for raised beds, a platform with four walls or garden boxes, can be constructed out of a variety of materials, some of the most common are wood, rock, or concrete and can be any size that works for you and your space!
-From small patio gardens to large backyard spreads, raised beds are a great choice.
+The structures for raised beds, a platform with four walls or garden boxes, can be constructed out of a variety of materials, some of the most common are wood, rock, or concrete.
+They can be made in any size that works for you and your space.
+From small patio gardens to large backyard spreads, raised beds are a great option.

 The soil in a raised bed is typically enriched with compost.
 Personally, we suggest Rich and Complete; it is a fabulous blend with all the nutrients needed for your flowers, veggies and herbs.